About the Clinician

 Passion.
 Experience.
 Diligence.

-You may be looking for parenting support or looking for guidance for your adolescent with gender identity exploration.
+You may be looking for parenting support or looking for guidance for your adolescent.
 Perhaps you are an adult who is looking for support around gender identity, relationships or quality of life issues.
-Whatever has brought you to here, Kimberly offers a compassionate neutral space to process your struggles and celebrate your successes.
+Whatever has brought you to here, I offer a compassionate space to process your struggles and celebrate your successes.

 Learn more about therapy services.